danilocastronz/weldev-project-react-component-template-script/README.md

 There you go, that's it!
 A new folder with the React component, Storybook stories, and UI unit tests, has been created in the `src/components` folder 👌

+## Customizations

+Feel free to open `scripts/components/templates/component.template.js` and adjust the content of the files according to your preferences.
+My only goal here is to save you some time, and to give you a good start point.

 ## Contributions

 Contributions are more than welcome to our repository, developers.
 The goal is to make it a space where we contribute together to make it better!
 Feel free to create your own _pull request_ with the contribution, or if you prefer, reach out to me with your idea 🙋‍♂️